-The TPR protocol is an extension of the Alpha Thread Polling protocol [7].
-The protocol is instantiated in a software component called the Thread Integrity Manager (or TIM).
-Every node which hosts thread sections has a TIM component, which continually runs TPR's three-phase polling operation.
+The TPR protocol is instantiated in a software component called the Thread Integrity Manager (TIM).
+Each node that hosts thread sections has a TIM component, which continually runs TPR's (phased) polling operation.

 The TPR specifies unique behaviors for nodes hosting the root section of a thread.
 The TIM on each node is responsible for maintaining the health and coordinating any cleanup required for threads rooted there.
 Downstream sections, then, manage their health by responding to health update information sent by the root.
 If health information fails to arrive for a given amount of time, the section deems itself an orphan and commences autonomous cleanup.
-Once this occurs, the thread section is effectively disconnected from the remainder of the thread's call-graph, and control is returned to application code in the context of the section handler.
+Once this occurs, the thread section is effectively disconnected from the remainder of the thread's call-graph, and control is returned to application code in the context of the section exception handler.